Anish010/Calculator-App/Readme.md

 ### What I learned

-With the help of this project i able to practice my CSS ,HTML skills and basic javascript DOM skills very well.
+With the help of this project i able to practice my CSS ,HTML skills and javascript DOM skills very well.
 I also came to know about some new properties and new ways to design a web page.

 ## Author